crawles/markdown_preview/test.md

 # Introducing sql_magic: Jupyter Magic for Using SQL With Apache Spark and Relational Databases

 Data scientists love Jupyter Notebook, Python, and Pandas.
 And they also write SQL.
-I created sql_magic to facilitate writing SQL code from Jupyter Notebook with both Spark (or Hive) and relational databases.
-The `%%readsql` magic function returns results as a Pandas DataFrame further analysis and plotting.
+I created sql_magic to facilitate writing SQL code from Jupyter Notebook to use with both Apache Spark (or Hive) and relational databases.
+The library supports [SQLAlchemy](https://www.sqlalchemy.org/), (Spark Session and SparkSession)[https://docs.databricks.com/spark/latest/gentle-introduction/sparksession.html], and other connections types.
+The `%%readsql` magic function returns results as a Pandas DataFrame for further analysis and plotting.

 ~~~
 %%readsql df_result